 There are two different styles of grilled cheese on the menu.
 Be sure to order the Marin Melt, which is made with three different local kinds of cheese.

-All of our Muir Woods tours stop for lunch in Sausalito, so if you take our tour, share this famous sandwich with your friends so you can have room for more delicious food in Sausalito.
+All of our Muir Woods tours stop for lunch in Sausalito.
+So if you take our tour, we recommend sharing this famous sandwich with your friends so you can have room for more delicious food in Sausalito!

 Muir Woods can be surprisingly foggy